Application Process

 4. distance traveled.

-Our program does not require research experience or prior publications, and while we require a passing score on USMLE Step 1, we have blinded our faculty to the numerical USMLE Step scores, as well as applicant photographs, race/ethnicity, hometown and citizenship on the application review process.
+Our program does not require research experience or prior publications.
+We require a passing score on USMLE Step 1.
+We have blinded our faculty to applicant photographs, sex, race/ethnicity, hometown and citizenship on the application review process.
 Our program welcomes applications from students in underrepresented groups, and we acknowledge and firmly believe that diversity is essential for excellence.
 Finally, we welcome and can accept applicants who have completed another residency program.

 Please note that while completing a clinical rotation at Stanford Dermatology provides a wonderful educational experience and the opportunity to meet the faculty and residents, it does not guarantee an interview for our residency training program.